Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Conclusions

-The results stress the importance of introducing flexible operation strategies into buildings to achieve energy savings as working from home becomes increasingly common.
+The results stress the importance of introducing flexible operation strategies into buildings to achieve energy savings if flexible work arrangements continue to be pursued moving forward.
 A number of building systems to support this transition were introduced, focused mostly on occupant detection and zone-based building system operation.
-As the lowest demands in the case study area were achieved in the case elastic space allocation, however, it is worth questioning whether, as flexible work arrangements become more common, there will also be a need to reduce and rationalize workspaces to achieve future decarbonization targets in university campuses.
+As the lowest demands in the case study area were achieved in the case of elastic space allocation, however, it is worth questioning whether there will also be a need to reduce and rationalize workspaces to achieve future decarbonization targets in university campuses.